Establishment of menstruation in adolescents. The first periods in girls (menarche): when they begin, early signs of maturation, pathological symptoms

 Useful articles on the topic, in which you will also find a lot of interesting things:

-The teenage years are a difficult period for both the children themselves and their parents.
-Physical changes during puberty are often uncomfortable.
+The teenage years are a difficult period for both children and their parents.
+Physical changes during puberty often make you feel uncomfortable.

 Common menstrual problems

-PMS includes many physical and emotional symptoms such as:
+PMS includes a variety of physical and emotional symptoms, such as:

 • Bloating